alexdarbyshire/alexdarbyshire.com/content/posts/migrating-docker-compose-to-kubernetes-k3s/index.md

 ```
 ![image](5-apply-kompose-manifests.png)

-It threw an error for the docker-compose.yml file because it doesn't know how to parse it.
+It threw an error for one of the three files being the docker-compose.yml.
+It doesn't know how to parse it as it is not a Kubernetes manifest.
 Fair.

-Check the status of the resources
+Check the status of the resources.
 ```bash
 sudo k3s kubectl get deployment.apps
 ```